angelo-munoz/aws-certification/solutions-architect-pro/network-connectivity-and-data-transfer.md

   - weighted. define weights to routes. blue/green deployments.
   - failover.
   - geolocation: geo
-  - geopromixity: use for geo and weighted
+  - geopromixity: use for geo and shift traffic from resouces on one location to resources on another
   - multi-value:

 **Private hosted zones**